FAQ

 Eating regularly throughout the day can prevent you from feeling overly hungry and helps to avoid drastic fluctuations in blood sugar, which is important for maintaining concentration during class and study sessions.
 While some people prefer to eat frequently (5 or 6 small meals throughout the day), others prefer a more traditional meal breakdown of three larger meals and snacks in between.

 We find that taking the focus off of weight and placing it on self-care is the best way to promote a healthy first year at Carolina.
-Eating regular meals and snacks filled with a wide variety of fruits and vegetables, finding fun ways to stay active, enjoying study breaks in the sunshine to soak up some vitamin D, and staying engaged with your peers and family will all help to nourish your mind and body at your new home away from home.
+Eating regular meals and snacks filled with a wide variety of fruits and vegetables, finding fun ways to stay active, enjoying study breaks in the sunshine to soak up some vitamin D, prioritizing sleep, reducing sugar-sweetened beverages and staying engaged with your peers and family will all help to nourish your mind and body at your new home away from home.

 Have a question of your own?